1/100 oz Gold Scottsdale Bars (New)

 About Scottsdale Mint

 The Scottsdale Mint is a private facility located in Scottsdale, Arizona, a suburb of Phoenix.
 While the mint is well known for its expanding portfolio of gold and silver products, it prides itself on the use of sustainable sourcing in the production of its silver products.
 A significant portion of the silver used in its production process is sourced as recycled material from the photography and manufacturing industries.

 Purchasing Scottsdale Mint Products on Silver.com

 When you purchase Scottsdale Mint products on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.